-The institutional EOP is based on the ICS structure consisting of an all-hazard plan supported by incident-specific emergency operations plans and appendices.
-Procedures address emergencies, including but not limited to: fires, extreme weather conditions, bomb threats, civil disturbances, utility outages and terrorism.
-The institutional EOP specifically:
+The institutional EOP is based on the ICS structure consisting of an all-hazard plan supported by incident-specific plans and appendices.
+These plans drill down on specific processes to follow during specific incidents.
+The institutional EOP:

 - Provides a plan for responding to an emergency incident; - Documents preparations made for unforeseen disasters; - Protects patients, visitors, personnel and property by establishing and testing proper response measures; and - Maintains hospital, research and administrative operations by defining a recovery plan and actions during an emergency incident.